Pickles and pickling, what about it?

 Preserved, tasty and healthy

 Due to the presence of lactic acid, fermented pickles are rich in probiotics that facilitate digestion and keep gut bacteria in control.
-The pickling process by fermentation is also thought to promote the production of various B-complex vitamins.
-Besides, pickled cucumbers are a good source of vitamin K. Practically all pickled vegetables are low on calories.
+Furthermore, practically all pickled vegetables are low on calories.

 Homemade pickling: how to make pickles at home